LucasGasque/cookin-api/README.md

 All routes require Bearer token authentication (except register and login).
 Access token can be obtained in login successful response.

 This API contains 6 routes and 18 endpoints.
-For more detailed information about the endpoints, please consult API Documentation in Application links section.
+For more detailed information about the API and its endpoints, please consult API Documentation in Application links section.

-🎓 Project developed as Capstone of Q3 back end module of the Fullstack Developer Course developed by [Kenzie Academy Brasil](https://kenzie.com.br/v2/).
+🎓 Project developed as Capstone of Q3 back end module of the Fullstack Developer Course of [Kenzie Academy Brasil](https://kenzie.com.br/v2/).

 <a name="links"></a>